rethinkdb/rethinkdb-rs/api/ruby/index.md

 Get all documents where the given value matches the value of the requested index.

-__Example:__ Secondary index keys are not guaranteed to be unique so we cannot query via "get" when using a secondary index.
+__Example:__ Secondary index keys are not guaranteed to be unique so we cannot query via [get](/api/ruby/get/) when using a secondary index.

 ```rb
 r.table('marvel').get_all('man_of_steel', :index => 'code_name').run(conn)